diggahdee/diggahdee.github.io/_posts/2021-11-07-why-acknowledge-jesus.md

 > **Romans 5:1-21 ESV**
 > *Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ.
 Through him we have also obtained access by faith into this grace in which we stand, and we rejoice in hope of the glory of God.
 More than that, we rejoice in our sufferings, knowing that suffering produces endurance, and endurance produces character, and character produces hope, and hope does not put us to shame, because God's love has been poured into our hearts through the Holy Spirit who has been given to us. ...*

-> **Acts 13:38-39 ESV**
-> *Let it be known to you therefore, brothers, that through this man forgiveness of sins is proclaimed to you, and by him everyone who believes is freed from everything from which you could not be freed by the law of Moses.*

 > **1 John 2:1-2 ESV**
 > *My little children, I am writing these things to you so that you may not sin.
 But if anyone does sin, we have an advocate with the Father, Jesus Christ the righteous.
 He is the propitiation for our sins, and not for ours only but also for the sins of the whole world.*

-> **John 8:12 ESV**
-> *Again Jesus spoke to them, saying, “I am the light of the world.
-Whoever follows me will not walk in darkness, but will have the light of life.”*

 > **1 Timothy 2:3-6 ESV**
 > *This is good, and it is pleasing in the sight of God our Savior, who desires all people to be saved and to come to the knowledge of the truth.
 For there is one God, and there is one mediator between God and men, the man Christ Jesus, who gave himself as a ransom for all, which is the testimony given at the proper time.*